ExploudYourEar/countdownTimer/README.md

 All animation are provided by animate.css : https://daneden.github.io/animate.css/
 Check the link to see an example of each animation.
 You must type the animation AS IS (capital letters are important).

+You can also play with the font if you have some css knowledge.